 You will receive an email with the subject line “You Earned ABIM MOC Points For Activity Completion” to notify you that MOC points have recently been granted.

-You can also check to see if the CME provider has reported your completion information by signing in to view your MOC Activity Report.
+You can also check to see if the CME provider has reported your completion information by signing in to your Physician Portal and going to My Activities.

 What is the deadline for completing a CME activity for MOC points?

 You must complete your CME activities by December 31 in order for the MOC points to count towards any MOC requirements that are due by the end of the year.
-Sign in to view your MOC Status Report to see due dates for your specific requirements.
+Sign in to your Physician Portal to see due dates for your specific requirements.

 CME providers are advised to report completion information by December 31 to ensure that the MOC points count towards this year's requirements.
 ACCME's deadline for providers is March 31, and therefore ABIM will continue to accept completion information reported by CME providers through that date.
 If you experienced a negative status change as a direct result of insufficient MOC points, your status will be adjusted once the required number of points have been earned.

 Can MOC points be removed if they were awarded in error?